majid-200/LLM-From-Scratch/README.md

 This section moves beyond the foundational GPT architecture to explore the specific, high-performance components used in Meta's Llama 3 model.
 These notebooks isolate and implement these key innovations.

 ### Key Concepts Covered
+-   **Byte-Pair Encoding (BPE)**: A modern subword tokenization strategy.
 -   **RMSNorm**: A simpler and more efficient alternative to LayerNorm.
 -   **SwiGLU (Gated Linear Unit)**: An advanced feed-forward network that often provides better performance than standard ReLU-based networks.
--   **Rotary Positional Embeddings (RoPE)**: A sophisticated method for encoding positional information by rotating the query and key vectors, allowing the model to better understand relative positions.
+-   **Rotary Positional Embeddings (RoPE)**: A sophisticated method for encoding positional information by rotating the query and key vectors.
--   **Grouped-Query Attention (GQA)**: An optimization of the attention mechanism that groups query heads to share a single key and value head, offering a balance between the performance of Multi-Head Attention and the efficiency of Multi-Query Attention.
+-   **Grouped-Query Attention (GQA)**: An optimized attention mechanism balancing performance and efficiency.
--   **QK Normalization**: An additional normalization step applied to query and key vectors before the attention calculation to improve training stability.
+-   **QK Normalization**: An additional normalization step to improve training stability.

 ### File Breakdown

 #### 🧠 `Llama_3_Attention.ipynb`
 This notebook is a deep dive into the heart of the Llama 3 transformer block: its attention mechanism.
-It meticulously reconstructs the entire attention forward pass, explaining and implementing:
+It meticulously reconstructs the entire attention forward pass, explaining and implementing RoPE, QK Norm, and Grouped-Query Attention (GQA).
-1.  **Q, K, V Projections**: Standard linear transformations of the input.
-2.  **Applying RoPE**: Integrating relative positional information directly into the queries and keys.
-3.  **QK Norm**: Applying L2 normalization to the Q and K vectors.
-4.  **Grouped-Query Attention (GQA)**: Efficiently handling keys and values by repeating them to match the number of query heads.
-5.  **Scaled Dot-Product Attention**: The final calculation of attention scores and output.

 #### 🚀 `Llama_3_feed_forward.ipynb`
 This notebook focuses on the other major component of the Llama 3 transformer block: the feed-forward network.
-It implements the **SwiGLU** variant, which involves three linear projections (`gate`, `up`, and `down`) instead of the standard two.
-It also demonstrates the use of **RMSNorm** for pre-normalization, a key feature of the Llama architecture that contributes to its efficiency and stability.
+It implements the **SwiGLU** variant and demonstrates the use of **RMSNorm** for pre-normalization, a key feature of the Llama architecture.

+#### 🧩 `BPE_Scratch.ipynb` & `BPE_Scratch.py`
+A fundamental aspect of modern LLMs is how they process text.
+While our simple GPT model uses character-level tokens, advanced models like Llama 3 rely on **subword tokenization**.
+This notebook and script implement **Byte-Pair Encoding (BPE)** from scratch, a popular subword tokenization algorithm.
+It starts with a base vocabulary of individual characters and iteratively merges the most frequent adjacent pairs, creating a more efficient and semantically rich vocabulary.
+This is a crucial concept for understanding how LLMs handle vast and varied language data.

 ---